-Worried About Digital Identity?
+Worried About Digital Identity

 The Security of Our Identities

-If you are keen and don’t want to wait, check out Chapter 9.7 of Self-Sovereign Identity for a detailed overview of Backup and Recovery.
+But if you are keen and don’t want to wait, check out Chapter 9.7 of Self-Sovereign Identity for a detailed overview of Backup and Recovery.

 Your Identity is Compromised

 Digital id is not about the government taking control of your id or holding your credentials; it’s about taking back control.
-It’s about offering your data in a verifiable credential format that you will store and manage on your device.
-The whole concept of digital id revolves around increased security and holder accountability.
+It’s about offering your data in a format that you will store and manage on your device.
+The concept of digital id revolves around increased security and holder accountability.
 You get to own, hold, and control your own identity.

 Blockchain Technology and Framework